slingamn/ghbot/README.md

 export GHBOT_SASL_PASSWORD=pLL2oLleAOg7AlD_MCoiMA
 ```

+On the GitHub side, you must configure your webhook to send content type `application/json` (instead of the default `application/x-www-form-urlencoded`), and configure a secret token matching the value of `GHBOT_GITHUB_SECRET_TOKEN`.

 Here's a snippet of an nginx config for terminating TLS and forwarding to the bot's HTTP listener:

 ```nginx